opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/tracer/README.md

   ]
 }
 ```

-This would blacklist all log events (for jedis).
+This would blacklist all log events (final for jedis).
-You can restrict the log events to be blacklisted using `value` or `valueRegex` (see above).
+You can restrict the log events to be blacklisted using `value` or `valueRegex` (final see above).

 To blacklist a single field from a log entry with fields, use

 ```json
 {
   "jedis": [